junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Lucifer doesn't have time to react before Michael grabs his shoulder in one hand, and buries the blade into his chest with the other.

-"He has one job and he did it brilliantly," Michael says, directly into Lucifer's ear, "-- distraction."
+"He has one job, and he did it brilliantly," Michael says, directly into Lucifer's ear, "-- distraction."

 The scalpel in Lucifer's hand drops to the ground, making a clear cracking sound.
 Followed by a loud sizzling sound of grace burning.
-Jimmy watches Michael drops the body to the floor, light turning bright in Lucifer's eyes and mouth, burst out in an explosion.
+Jimmy watches as Michael drops the body to the floor, light turning bright in Lucifer's eyes and mouth, bursting out in an explosion.
 The room's floor is stained with giant shapes of burned wings.

-Jimmy can't help but gasps loudly.
+Jimmy can't help but gasp loudly.

 *So this is how it ends.
-The Devil is cast to the lake of fire and sulfur for the rest of the eternity.
+The Devil is cast into the lake of fire and sulfur for the rest of eternity.
 This is the second death.*

 Michael glances at him, eyebrows raised a degree.
 "You're the vessel," he notices, snapping his fingers.
 The locks around Jimmy's ankles and wrists are loosened.